miklevin/MikeLev.in/_posts/2025-04-10-jekyll-lunr-static-site-search.md

 ## Adapting to Formatting Inconsistencies

-I stopped using the `ai` field just that quickly, haha!
+I stopped using the `ai` field just that quickly, ahaha!
 Adding even just those few keystrokes was too much in such a flow-state process where I'm already task-switching with this article.
 I'll have to go back and check for YAML top-matter consistency, but that's fine.
 There's always going to be little